StockSharp/doc/en/topics/api/connectors/creating_own_connector/trading_operations.md

 }
 ```

-It is important not to forget to remove the deletion of support for this command type from the adapter constructor:
+Do not remove support for this command type in the adapter constructor:

 ```cs
 //this.RemoveSupportedMessage(MessageTypes.OrderGroupCancel);